sharlala/jekyll-test/_posts/2012-03-15-guest-blogs.markdown

 title: Booth School of Business Rebranding
 category: Branding, Visual Design
 author: Peter Kim
-tags: A complete rebranding of the University of Chicago's Booth School of Business' branding and marketing guidelines.
+description: A complete rebranding of the University of Chicago's Booth School of Business' branding and marketing guidelines.

 excerpt: A complete rebranding of the University of Chicago's Booth School of Business' branding and marketing guidelines.